raspberrypi/documentation/usage/xbmc.md

 ![](images/xbmc-youtube.jpg)

 You can configure add-ons from the settings menu.
 A selection is available for you to browse.
 Select one and you'll be prompted to install it.
 Each add-on has its own configurations.

-## Control

-You can use a keyboard and mouse with XBMC, or you can buy a TV remote with a USB receiver, or even use a presentation clicker with directional buttons.

-You can also use an XBMC app on your smartphone (search for `XBMC` in your phone's app store), configure it to connect to your XBMC Pi's IP address and you can use the on-screen remote control or navigate the files from your phone and select what to play.